ariebovenberg/whenever/docs/faq.rst

 This intent is crucial for reasoning about the code, and extending it correctly (e.g. with migrations, API endpoints, etc).

-.. _faq-why-local:
+.. _faq-why-system-tz:

-Why does :class:`~whenever.LocalSystemDateTime` exist?
+Why does :class:`~whenever.SystemDateTime` exist?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While it may not make sense for server-type applications to use the local system time,
+While it may not make sense for server-type applications to use the system timezone,
 it's often useful for CLI tools or desktop applications.

-Using :class:`~whenever.LocalSystemDateTime` has the following advantages:
+Using :class:`~whenever.SystemDateTime` has the following advantages:

 - In contrast to :class:`~whenever.OffsetDateTime`,
-  :class:`~whenever.LocalSystemDateTime` knows about the system's timezone changes,
+  :class:`~whenever.SystemDateTime` knows about the system's timezone changes,
   enabling DST-safe arithmetic.
 - In contrast to :class:`~whenever.ZonedDateTime`,
-  :class:`~whenever.LocalSystemDateTime` doesn't require the system be configured with an IANA timezone.
+  :class:`~whenever.SystemDateTime` doesn't require the system be configured with an IANA timezone.
   While this is often the case, it's not guaranteed.

 Of course, feel free to work with :class:`~whenever.ZonedDateTime` if